Learning CenterLearning Topics

 Data warehouses use a wide spectrum of practices to protect company data.
 These include

-- providing a data framework for GDPR protection, etc.
+- Providing a data framework for compliance with GDPR, CCPA, CASL, etc.

 The results — cleaner data, safely stored in a secondary source — have the added benefit of faster retrieval than hammering the primary data source.

 One vexing aspect of our modern, digital world is that data is stored all over, and in wildly varying formats.
 Relevant data can range from unstructured (e.g., social media) to structured (spreadsheets, relational databases).
 JSON, XML, and proprietary API artifacts are all formats that are commonly incorporated into larger datasets.

 This data Tower of Babel must be tamed; transformed into a format consumable by business intelligence data analytics tools.
 Many of the same techniques applicable to data security — like replication and sanitation — convert complex, diverse data into a usable, uniform data system.